metno/pyaerocom/docs/tut03_intro_class_ReadGriddedMulti.rst

     models.append('ECHAM6-SALSA_AP3-CTRL2015')

 Now create and initiate ``ReadGriddedMulti`` class.
-The direcory for each model as well as all valid files in the model directories are searched on initiation of the instance.
+The directory for each model as well as all valid files in the model directories are searched on initiation of the instance.
 Valid here means, that the files belong to the corresponding model.
 Subsetting of the time interval is